ChenxingLi/evm-io-tracker/README.md

     The `fetch` command fetches traces from an Ethereum archive node that supports the [trace API](https://openethereum.github.io/JSONRPC-trace-module).
 To use this command, you must provide the following arguments:

     - `node-url`: The URL of an Ethereum archive node that supports the trace API.
-You can use an archive node that supports [OpenEthereum's trace API](https://openethereum.github.io/JSONRPC-trace-module), or purchase an API service like [QuickNode](https://www.quicknode.com/docs/ethereum/trace_replayBlockTransactions).
+You can use an archive node that supports [OpenEthereum's trace API](https://openethereum.github.io/JSONRPC-trace-module), or purchase a full node API service supporting trace API like [QuickNode](https://www.quicknode.com?tap_a=67226-09396e&tap_s=3826823-76f362&utm_source=affiliate&utm_campaign=generic&utm_content=affiliate_landing_page&utm_medium=generic).
     - `start-block`: The block number of the first block to fetch.
 This is the block from which the tracing will start.

     Additionally, you can specify an optional argument: